Skip to main content

 We strive to maximize the effectiveness of our detector while keeping our false positive rate - incorrectly identifying fully human-written text as AI-generated - under 1% for documents with over 20% of AI writing.
 In other words, we might flag a human-written document as AI-written for one out of every 100 fully-human written documents.

-To bolster our testing framework and diagnose statistical trends of false positives, in April 2023 we performed additional tests on 800,000 additional academic papers that were written before the release of ChatGPT to further validate our less than 1% false positive rate.
+To bolster our testing framework and diagnose statistical trends of false positives, before every update or new model release, we perform additional tests on 700,000 additional academic papers that were written before the release of ChatGPT to further validate our less than 1% false positive rate.

-In order to maintain this low rate of 1% for false positives, there is a chance that we might miss 15% of AI written text in a document.
-We’re comfortable with that since we do not want to incorrectly highlight human written text as AI-written.
+In order to maintain this low rate of 1% for false positives, there is a chance that we might miss some AI written text in a document.
+We’re comfortable with that since we do not want to incorrectly highlight human-written text as AI-written.
 For example, if we identify that 50% of a document is likely written by an AI tool, it could contain as much as 65% AI writing.

 How does Turnitin ensure that the false positive rate for a document remains less than 1%?

-Since the launch of our solution in April, we tested 800,000 academic papers that were written before the release of ChatGPT.
-Based on the results of these tests, we made the below updates to our model in May to ensure we hold steadfast on our objective of keeping our false positive rate below 1% for a document.
+Before we release any updates to our existing model or launch a new model, we perform additional tests on 700,000 additional academic papers that were written before the release of ChatGPT to further validate our less than 1% false positive rate.
+Based on the results of these tests, we make updates to our model to ensure we hold steadfast on our objective of keeping our false positive rate below 1% for a document.

 The percentage shown sometimes doesn’t match the amount of text highlighted.
 Why is that?